moodcheerful/java-algorithms/README.md

 #### Array Sorting Algorithms:

-A Sorting Lower Bound: every "comparison-based" sorting algorithm has worst-case running time of Ω(n log n).
+- __A Sorting Lower Bound__: every "comparison-based" sorting algorithm has worst-case running time of __Ω(n log n)__.
+- __Stable__ sort preserves the relative order of equal keys in the array.
+- __Quicksort__ is the fastest general-purpose sort, but it's not stable.
+- __Mergesort__ might be best if stability is important and space is available.
+- __Java's system sort__ method `Arrays.sort()` in the `java.util` library is overloaded:
+	- for primitive types: quicksort (with 3-way partitioning) - for speed and memory usage
+	- for reference types: mergesort with insertion sort after a small size threshold  - for stability and guaranteed performance

 Algorithm | Time Complexity | Space Complexity | Stable | Method
 :--- |:---:|:---:|:---:|:---: